Wits University's contribution to drone driven economic development

 In an article in 2017, Wits discussed its collaboration with visiting researcher Dr Kuru Pillay in documenting the advent of the digital market economy uncertainties and regulation, smartphone software roles in first aid, actions to devote efforts to stop violence against children, and the required use of drones in land-mapping.

 We care for the crops we live on, and use drones to monitor the health of vegetation for our sustainability.
-Drones help us deliver various kinds of aid and nourishment to remote areas separated from sources of sustenance.
+Drones help us deliver various kinds of aid and nourishment to remote living areas separated from sources of sustenance.
 Drones remind us that our beautiful earth impacts on us in the same way we impact the environment.

 In its article in June 2018, Wits published how its BSc aeronautical engineering marvel and MSc engineering alumnus Matthew Whalley founded a cutting-edge drone company Passerine Aircraft Corporation in 2017 through the funder of early stage start-ups Y-Combination.
 He remembers his proudest moment as being accepted by Y-Combination, the financing patron that uses a new age funding model.